 The team wasn’t sure what to expect when people saw the new imagery but we knew that increasing representation and adapting to COVID-19 was the right thing to do.

 After the launch, we saw a significant uplift in brand favourability and awareness compared to our prior, less diverse, pre-pandemic creative.
-For example, in the U.K., our key metric — cost per qualified lead — declined by 45% after the campaign roll-out,1 indicating our audience was much more willing to engage with our offerings.
+In the U.K. in particular, our key metric — cost per qualified lead — declined by 45% after the campaign roll-out,1 indicating our audience was much more willing to engage with our offerings.

 When stores reopened, we edited our creatives to show a variety of small business owners and employees wearing masks and practicing social distancing.